flljy940/tp/docs/DeveloperGuide.md

    2. Make sure you have Java 17 or above installed in your computer.
    3. Open your terminal, cd into the folder you placed the jar file, then type `java -jar tutorrec.jar` and press enter.

       Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+The window size may not be optimum.<br>

 2. Saving window preferences
    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.
    2. Re-launch the app by typing `java -jar tutorrec.jar`.<br>

-      Expected: The most recent window size and location is retained.
+      Expected: The most recent window size and location is retained.<br>

 3. Shutting down the app
    1. Click the 'X' button on the window of the app or the `esc` hotkey.
    2. Re-launch the app by `java -jar tutorrec.jar`.<br>

-      Expected: The app saves the most recent set of contacts before closing and shows the GUI with the latest set of contacts.
+      Expected: The app saves the most recent set of contacts before closing and shows the GUI with the latest set of contacts.<br>

 ### Deleting a student